Joroovb/backupcv/index.md

 <img class="profile-picture" src="profile.jpg">

 Programmer.
 Teacher.
 Tinkerer.
+Currently teaching programming and making Youtube content for Code Café.
+Building hardware and software is my passion.
+Trying to learn new things everyday!
 I hope to do a PhD someday.
 In my spare time I like to cuddle with cats, play music and automate my home.

 ## Occupation
 `2021 - Now`
-Junior IT Docent
+**Junior IT Docent**, *Code Café*, Utrecht
 - *Personal Coaching*
 - *Preparing and giving lectures and practical training*
 - *Online Lectures*